midblue/safespace-bot/README.md

 ## Forgiveness
 Obviously, words have context.
 That's why any usage of a word defined as "hate speech" by this bot can be forgiven by the server admin.
 If the server admin forgives a user within 24 hours of the infraction, the bot will not alert the admins of any other servers that that member is in.
+We also wouldn't recommend using this bot anywhere that a blacklisted word might be used casually and without malice, such as a gay pride server.

 ## Commands
 **Public commands:**